 But how do you know if that feedback is healthy or not?
 Do other organizations face the same challenges as you, or are your challenges unique?

-Context offered by external benchmarks is one reason why so many organizations rely on companies like Quantum Workplace to conduct their employee engagement survey.
+Context offered by employee engagement survey benchmark data is one reason why so many organizations rely on companies like Quantum Workplace to conduct their employee engagement survey.

 However, there are dangers of focusing too heavily on external benchmarks.
 There are ways to effectively leverage these external comparisons, but they should be used with caution.